 A Single Flame

 Mr. Begley’s main argument for environmental was not a plea to save the planet as I had anticipated.
-Instead, he appealed to the conservative audience on the grounds that his pursuit of environmental friendly solutions for his home were largely based on his desire to save money as an often underemployed actor living in a modest California bungalow.
-He bragged about his energy efficient A.O.
+Instead, he appealed to the conservative audience on the grounds that his pursuit of environmentally friendly solutions for his home was largely based on his desire to save money as an often underemployed actor living in a modest California bungalow.
+He bragged about his energy-efficient A.O.
 Smith “Vertex” water heater which has given him years of service and is still going strong.
 He was also very excited that he uses, as he puts it, only “one flame” for both heating and hot water.
 He explained that hot water from the water heater is pumped across a heat exchanger to give up its heat to the forced air blower of the furnace.
 By eliminating the furnace’s “burner flame”, he reduced his gas bill dramatically.

 Ed Begley Jr. usually pursues simple, common-sense projects that are well within his modest skill-set to perform as a do-it-yourselfer.
 (I was happy to learn that plumbing is not one of his strengths and relies on professionals for that).
 For example, he installed a fence that was made out of recycled plastic.
 Yes, it was more expensive than wood, but it never required painting or any other maintenance.
 Ed’s wife was not pleased with the initial cost, but as the weather took its toll on his neighbors’ fences, the recycled plastic one ultimately proved to be the bargain.